Optimal detection of intersections between convex polyhedra: Introduction

 \section{Introduction}

-Constructing or detecting the intersection between geometric objects is probably one of the first and most important applications of computational geometry.
+Constructing or detecting the intersection between geometric objects has been an important subject of study in computational geometry.
 It was one of the main questions addressed in Shamos' seminal paper that lay the grounds of computational geometry~\cite{shamos1975geometric}, the first application of the plane sweep technique~\cite{shamos1976geometric}, and is still the topic of several volumes being published today.

-It is hard to overstate the importance of finding efficient algorithms for intersection testing or collision detection as this class of problems has countless applications in motion planning, robotics, computer graphics, Computer-Aided Design, VLSI design and more.
+Extensive research has focused on finding efficient algorithms for intersection testing or collision detection as this class of problems has countless applications in motion planning, robotics, computer graphics, Computer-Aided Design, VLSI design and more.
 For information on collision detection refer to surveys~\cite{jimenez20013d, lin1998collision} and to~Chapter~38 of the Handbook of Computational Geometry~\cite{CRCHandbook2004}.

 The first problem to be addressed is to compute the intersection of two convex objects.
 In this paper we focus on convex polygons and convex polyhedra (or simply polyhedra).
 Let $P$ and $Q$ be two polyhedra to be tested for intersection.
 Let $|P|$ and $|Q|$ denote the combinatorial complexities of $P$ and $Q$, respectively, i.e., the number of faces of all dimensions of the polygon or polyhedra (vertices are 0-dimensional faces while edges are 1-dimensional faces).
 Let $\total = |P| + |Q|$ denote the total complexity.